xtreme-steve-elliott/rent-estimator/Readme.md

  - Run `dotnet restore` from solution dir to download dependencies

- - Run `cd Docker/msSql` and then `docker compose up -d` to start mssql db
+ - Run `cd Docker/msSql` and then `docker compose up -d` to build image & start mssql db container

  - Run `cd rent-estimator.Application` and then `dotnet run` to start application and open swagger-ui